mattobrien415/blog/content/deep learning/boxing_002.md

 I was fortunate enough to have attended Jeremy Howard's awesome [deep learning certification program](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) at University of San Francisco.
 One of the many insightful things Jeremy said was, and I paraphrase, ["In real life, I always start with a variable importance plot"](https://youtu.be/1-NYPQw5THU?t=1h19m11s)

 Being just smart enough to recognize when smarter people have smart ideas, this is exactly what I did.

-I built a straightforward Random Forest in scikit-learn (using CV to select hyperparameters) and retrieved this plot:
+I built a straightforward Random Forest in scikit-learn (using CV to select hyperparameters and using general best procedures) and retrieved this plot:

 ![VIP](https://github.com/mobbSF/blog/blob/master/images/VIP.png?raw=true)

-The plot doesn't have a strong inflection point.

-First let's look at what isn't important:
+The plot doesn't have a strong inflection point, making it difficult to decide where to draw a line in the sand about what is important to include.
+Let's see if we can deduce where this cutoff might fall, by first let's look at what isn't important:

 - We see that the number of Draw outcomes isn't important, which makes sense, as these are rare outcomes and are fairly irrelevant.
 The number of draws a boxer has doesn't have much bearing on the rest of their records.
 - We see that the permutations of stances across opponents (complimentary or opposite, [southpaw](https://en.wikipedia.org/wiki/Southpaw_stance) or [orthodox](https://en.wikipedia.org/wiki/Orthodox_stance)) isn't relevant.